Communication About Autism: Terminology Considerations

 Some people view autism as a neurological difference and a fundamental part of a person’s identity.
-Others consider characteristics of autism, such as social communication differences, as a disorder and seek specific treatment.
+Some people view traits of autism, likes social communication differences, as signs of a developmental disorder and seek specific treatment.
 Both perspectives are valid and important.
 Both perspectives have implications for speech-language pathology services and reimbursement.

-These perspectives have changed the terminology we use about autism, autism spectrum disorder (ASD) and autistic individuals, the role of the speech-language pathologist (SLP) and other professionals, and treatment approaches.
-ASHA shares different perspectives on disability identity and culture, neurodiversity, and ableism to inform members and other stakeholders.
-Some ASHA resources emphasize a person-centered approach to services, including co-created treatment goals and family/community involvement.
-An example of a person-centered approach would be using the term “person with autism.”
-Other ASHA resources emphasize an identity-centered approach, including the acceptability of and use of language such as “autistic person.”
+These perspectives have changed the terminology we use about autism, autism spectrum disorder, and autistic individuals; the role of the speech-language pathologist (SLP) and other professionals; and treatment approaches.
+ASHA shares different perspectives on disability identity and culture, neurodiversity, and ableism to inform members and other stakeholders:

 Identity-First or Person-First Language